head-first-kubernetes/head-first-kubernetes.github.io/index.md

 You can put these steps in a console script and it would work beautifully.
 More or less.
 Until it doesn't.

-Time to talk about containers.
+Time to talk about sandbags.

+## Sandbox

-Before I do, a little reminder of what a Python virtual environment is.
+A little reminder of what a Python virtual environment is.

 ```console
 $ ls ~/.venv/k8s